-Over the next four years the Council will work towards ensuring that all property costs can be traced or apportioned to individual units of accommodation, rather than aggregated by service or portfolio.
+The Council will work towards ensuring that all property costs can be traced or apportioned to individual units of accommodation, rather than aggregated by service or portfolio.
 This will ensure that the true costs of occupation and management are directly attributable and, in so doing, will enable better-informed choices to be made about different options and investment proposals.